MCPI-Revival/minecraft-pi-reborn/docs/DEDICATED_SERVER.md

 # Dedicated Server
 The dedicated server is a version of Minecraft: Pi Edition modified to run in a headless environment.
 It loads settings from a ``server.properties`` file.

-This server is also compatible with MCPE Alpha v0.6.1[^1].
+This server is also compatible with MCPE Alpha v0.5.0[^1].

 ## Setup

 ### Debian Package
-To use, install and run ``minecraft-pi-reborn-server``.
+To use, install and run ``minecraft-pi-reborn-legacy-server``.
 It will generate the world and ``server.properties`` in the current directory.

 ### Docker Image
-An official Docker image is also provided: [thebrokenrail/minecraft-pi-reborn-server](https://hub.docker.com/r/thebrokenrail/minecraft-pi-reborn-server).
+An official Docker image is also provided: [thebrokenrail/minecraft-pi-reborn-legacy-server](https://hub.docker.com/r/thebrokenrail/minecraft-pi-reborn-legacy-server).

 ## Server Limitations
 * Player data is not saved because of limitations with MCPE LAN worlds